Skip to content

 Residents may transfer from one apartment to another subject to an approval process which includes but is not limited to the following conditions:

-1. The primary resident must submit an online application and pay the application fee.
+1. The primary resident in the existing apartment must submit an online application and pay the application fee.

 2. The transfer request will be subject to the wait list policy (including priority standing) and occupancy policy.

-3. The resident must have lived at Student Apartments for at least six (6) months.
+3. The resident must have lived at Sunnyside Apartments for at least six (6) months.

 4. The resident must have received no more than one (1) late fee during the previous six (6) months.